Hiring Steps for Staff Positions

 - If your top candidate is a foreign national who requires employment sponsorship (or if you have questions about foreign national candidates), contact the Office of International Education.
 You can determine if a prospective employee will require sponsorship by reviewing their answer to the application question, “Will you require sponsorship by the University to work or continue to work in the United States?”

 - If you wish to conduct a criminal background check, contact HRS for assistance.

-- When the posting status is "Ready for Offer" it means that the appropriate offices have approved the position.
-At this point a VERBAL offer of employment may be made to the top candidate.
+- When the Hiring Proposal status is "Ready for Offer" it means that the appropriate offices have approved the hire and the salary.
+At this point, a VERBAL offer of employment may be made to the top candidate.

 - Review the Risk Management safety checklist to determine whether safety training is necessary.

-- Change the posting status to “Fill.”
+- Once the hiring proposal status has been changed to “Offer Accepted and Employee ID Entered”, the applicant’s status will automatically be changed to “Hired” and the posting status will change to “Filled”.
 An automatic e-mail notifying of the position’s “filled” status will be sent to the appropriate individuals.

 Human Resource Services welcomes your inquiries, suggestions or comments aimed at improving the recruiting experience at UVM.
 Contact us at 656-3150 or HRSInfo@uvm.edu.